tberg12/ocular/README.md

           -outputFontPath font/trained.fontser \
           -outputPath train_output

-  Probably need `-mx7g`.
   For extra speed, use `-emissionEngine OPENCL` if you have a Mac, or `-emissionEngine CUDA` if you have Cuda installed.

 4. Transcribe some pages: